History has been made. Greetings from the last country in the world!

 Best regards

-Mr. Torbjørn C. Pedersen (Thor) - in love with Sri Lanka.
+Mr. Torbjørn C. Pedersen (Thor) - back in the Mediterranean!

 "A stranger is a friend you've never met before"